networktocode/schema-enforcer/docs/ansible_command.md

 If the inventory is set in both ways, the -i flag will take precedence.

-> Note: Dynamic inventory sources can not currently be parsed for schema adherence.
+> Note: Dynamic inventory sources can be parsed for schema adherence by using ansible built-in environment variables.
+An `ansible.cfg` file is not currently ingested as part of ansible inventory instantiation by `schema-enforcer` and thus can not declare settings.

 ## Inventory Variables and Schema Mapping